ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 (** Displays a greeting message. *)
 ```

-(note the double asterisk at the beginning of the comment - it is a good habit
+(note the double asterisk at the beginning of the comment.
+It is a good habit
 to document `.mli` files using the format supported by
 [ocamldoc](/releases/4.14/htmlman/ocamldoc.html))